Aero Flight

 Aero Flight GmbH & Co.
 Luftverkehrs-KG was a short-lived airline based in Oberursel, Hesse, Germany.
 It operated international charter passenger service.

 History

-The airline was established and started operations on March 26, 2004.
-Aero Flight started from the charter airline Aero Lloyd, which had ceased operations in October 2003.
+The airline was established in March 2004 and started operations on 26 of this month.
+Aero Flight was formed using part of the assets of the charter airline Aero Lloyd, which had ceased operations in October 2003.

 Aero Flight ceased operations October 30, 2005.
 The airline's assets were subsequently bought by the Iceland-based Avion group in a deal that took effect in early 2006.

 Destinations

 Aero Flight operated services to the following international scheduled destinations as of January 2005: Adana, Alicante, Ankara, Cairo, Catania, Düsseldorf, Frankfurt, Fuerteventura, Hurghada, Istanbul, Luxor, Munich, Pristina, Santa Cruz de la Palma, Sarajevo, Saint Petersburg, Stuttgart, and Tivat.

 Fleet

 The Aero Flight fleet consisted of the following aircraft before it ceased operations late 2005: